MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 :::image type="content" source="images/bap-configuration-5.png" alt-text="Diagram of basic audio profile configuration 5.":::

 The PC is connected to a single audio device with a stereo render stream and mono capture stream established on a single CIS.
-The device is capable of processing 2 channels of audio on a single CIS.
+The device is capable of processing two channels of audio on a single CIS.

 | Use Case | Windows Audio Settings | Bluetooth Controller Settings |
 |---|---|---|